Effective Security Measures To Be Ensured During Visit Of Emir Of Qatar - UrduPoint

 Effective Security Measures To Be Ensured During Visit Of Emir Of Qatar

-Inspector General of Police Islamabad Muhammad Aamir Zulfiqar on Friday reviewed the security arrangements in connection with two-day visit of Emir of Qatar starting from June 22 (Saturday)
+Inspector General of Police Muhammad Aamir Zulfiqar Friday reviewed the security arrangements in connection with two-day visit of Emir of Qatar starting from June 22 (Saturday)

 The formal review of these arrangements was made in a meeting presided over by him and was attended by DIG (Security), DIG (Operations), AIG (Headquarters) and all AIGs, SSPs, Zonal SPs and other senior officials.